Ever wondered why your perfume doesn’t seem to last as long as is stated in reviews? Or as long as your friend’s perfume lasts?

 Everybody expects their fragrance to last on them all day and even though the strength of the perfume plays a major role in longevity, the way you apply it also greatly affects how long it lasts.

-These 12 hacks are sure to help you apply your perfume properly so you can smell good all day.
+These 12 hacks are sure to help you apply your perfume properly and make it last longer so you can smell good all day.

 - Top 12 Hacks to Make Your Perfume Last Longer